Saint-Jean-de-Maurienne: Political trends and outcomes

-Traditionally, Saint-Jean-de-Maurienne has been a stronghold of the Socialist left, from the 1930s, due to the importance of its worker labor pool.
+Traditionally, Saint-Jean-de-Maurienne has been a stronghold of the Socialist left from the 1930s because of the importance of its worker labor pool.
 Thus, Roland Merloz was the Socialist mayor from 1977 to 2008.
 But since the 1990s and sociological changes in the Maurienne (departure of factories, multiplication of tourist resorts, decrease of the population with an increase in representation of the elderly), the right-wing vote has increased.
 A UMP Councillor General, Pierre-Marie Charvoz, was elected in 2001, Nicolas Sarkozy was in the lead in the two rounds of the presidential elections of 2007, with respectively 33.5% and 56.62%, and in 2008, Pierre-Marie Charvoz won the communal elections.

 Municipal government

-The municipal Council of Saint-Jean-de-Maurienne has 29 members.
+The city council of Saint-Jean-de-Maurienne has 29 members.
 It is composed of a mayor, seven assistants, four delegate councillors and seventeen councillors.

 Roland Merloz, mayor of the city since 1977, announced his desire not to stand in 2008.

 The following is the share of seats in the municipal council of Saint Jean de Maurienne:

 In the municipal elections of March 2008, turnout of the first round was 65.46% with a total of 5,310 people registered to vote in the commune.
 The number of voters amounted to 3,476 voters which 3,393 expressed themselves.
 In the first round, the presidential majority list of Ensemble pour Saint Jean [Together for Sain Jean] with its head, Pierre-Marie Charvoz collected 46.95% of the vote or 1,593 votes.
 Followed by the list of "Saint Jean 10,000" led by Hervé Bottino, having received 34.39% of the vote or 1,169 votes.
 In third position, Saint Jean à venir [Saint Jean to come] list, headed by Christine Merlin got 13.26% of the votes or 450 votes.
 Finally the list Vivons Saint Jean [Live Saint Jean], led by Florence Arnoux Le Bras got 5.39% or 183 votes.

 In the second round, the turnout was 68.57%.
 The number of voters amounted to 3,642 voters with 3,509 expressing themselves.
 In the second round, the presidential majority list of Ensemble pour Saint Jean with its head, Pierre-Marie Charvoz collected 55.40% of the vote or 1,944 votes and won 23 seats.
 The list of "Saint Jean 10 000" conducted by Hervé Bottino, received 44.60% of the vote or 1,565 votes and was therefore awarded 6 seats.
 The other lists were not present in the second round.